-The Diversity Fellowship committee made up of representatives from the Office of Access and Equity and the Graduate School, offers a variety of financial assistance opportunities for eligible minority students pursuing graduate education.
+In an effort to increase the number of underrepresented minority students pursuing doctoral degrees at Clemson, the Diversity Fellowship Program was established.
+Funding for the fellowship is provided by the Chief Diversity Office.
+The Diversity Fellowship committee made up of representatives from the Chief Diversity Office, the Office of Access and Equity and the Graduate School, offers a variety of financial assistance opportunities for eligible minority students pursuing graduate education.

 There are four types of financial assistance for graduate students at Clemson University: assistantships, fellowships, traineeships, and loans.
 Assistantships (teaching, research, or administrative) require services to be rendered to the University and allow a reduction in academic fees.
 Fellowships require no service to the University; however, they do allow in-state rate to be applied.
 Fellowships, assistantships and loans may be held concurrently.